kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 #### Extending the Database Layer

-Steps 5 and 6 in the process flow above can be merged if the `system_auth_access` check is implemented within the provider function by joining the `system_auth_access` table to the underlying database query, executed by the provider function.
+Steps 5 and 6 in the process flow above can be merged if the `system_auth_access` check is implemented within the provider function by joining the `system_auth_access` table to the underlying database query, carried out by the provider function.
 To do this, some custom database queries will be needed.

 #### Examples